aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 === Noun Phrases

-A noun phrase generally represents things (material and immaterial objects) or types (categories of objects), and this makes it a good candidate, in the context of programming, to represent strings, numbers, records and data structures in general, as was also mentioned in a previous section @verbsAsFuncs.
+A noun phrase generally represents things (material and immaterial objects) or types (categories of objects), and this makes it a good candidate, in the context of programming, to play the role of strings, numbers, records and data structures in general, as was also discussed in a previous section @verbsAsFuncs.

 Besides data structures, we believe that the noun phrase captures a more general programming construct known as the "expression"; an expression in programming languages is any piece of code that evaluates to (or returns) a value.
 It is generally contrasted to a "statement" (or "instruction"), which does not evaluate to anything, and is hence executed purely for its side-effects (state mutations it produces in the execution environment).